streamdal/kafka-sink-connector/README.md

 `sh.batch.kafka.BatchSinkConnector`
 ___
+**tasks.max**

+Maximum number of tasks to use for this connector.
+Tasks act as consumer threads for Connect workers so tune this setting to be in line with a typical consumer group for the configured topic(s).
+---
 **batch.token**

 The ID of the batch.sh collection that will be the destination for the events.
 The collection ID allows the collector service